 - When you place an order, we’ll keep the personal data you give us for five years, so we can comply with our legal and contractual obligations.

-- If you order is an insurance product, the associated personal data will be kept until the end of the liability we have for you or a third party.
+- If you purchase an insurance product, the associated personal data will be kept until the end of the liability we have for you or a third party unless we must retain it for a longer period under any relevant law or insurance regulation.

 Who do you share my personal data with?